wannesm/LeuvenMapMatching/docs/usage/customdistributions.rst

 ---------------------------------

 Overwrite the :meth:`logprob_obs` method for emitting nodes and the :meth:`logprob_obs_ne` method for non-emitting nodes.
-These methods are given the closes distance as `dist`, the state as `edge_m`, and the observation as `edge_o`.
+These methods are given the closest distance as `dist`, the previous :class:`Matching` object in the lattice, the state as `edge_m`, and the observation as `edge_o`.
 The latter two are :class:`Segment` objects that can represent either a segment or a point.
 Each segment also has a project point which is the point on the segment that is the closest point.

 For example, a simple step function with more tolerance for non-emitting nodes:

 .. code-block:: python

-   def logprob_obs(self, dist, edge_m, edge_o):
+   def logprob_obs(self, dist, prev_m, new_edge_m, new_edge_o):
        if dist < 10:
            return -math.log(10)
        return -np.inf

-   def logprob_obs_ne(self, dist, edge_m, edge_o):
+   def logprob_obs(self, dist, prev_m, new_edge_m, new_edge_o):
        if dist < 50:
            return -math.log(50)
        return -np.inf